LD4P/sinopia_sample_profiles/cohort-profiles/ransomCenter/test/Readme.md

 Standing questions:

 1. Modeling of custodial event type using the *rdf:type* property.
-Value of this property should be a Custodial Event subclass (https://ld4p.github.io/arm/custodial_history/ontology/0.1/custodial_history.html#CustodialEvent), but not sure how to enforce it from the profile.
+Should the value of this property be a Custodial Event subclass (https://ld4p.github.io/arm/custodial_history/ontology/0.1/custodial_history.html#CustodialEvent) and how to enforce it in the profile.
 Can a subclass be used as a scheme for a property value?
-Should it be a literal?
-A lookup?

 2. arm:atLocation vs. bf:place.
 Seems the discussion is closed (https://github.com/LD4P/arm/issues/48), but not sure about the difference.